 Day 7 Tbilisi–Haghpat

 After a leisurely breakfast enjoy free time to explore Tbilisi and take lunch in a local restaurant before setting off for the Georgian-Armenian border.
 It is worth noting that at the border you will be required to walk nearly 800 metres across the divide, so travelling with a wheelie bag is advised.
 Your next stop is the 10th-century Akhtala Monastery and fortress which is among the best preserved in Armenia.
 The monastery church is famous for its beautiful Byzantine frescoes and was once rumoured to have contained the cross with which John the Baptist baptised Jesus.
-Continue on to Haghpat and stay overnight in the locally rated 3-star Qefo Hotel where you’ll have dinner.
+Continue on to Haghpat and stay overnight in the family-owned, locally rated 4-star Qefo Hotel where you’ll have dinner.
 The hotel has 21 rooms, with a television, Wi-Fi, hairdryer on request and laundry service (extra charge).
 There are no tea and coffee facilities in the rooms.
 B, L, D

 Day 8 Haghpat–Dilijan

 Today you enjoy a full day of sightseeing, beginning in the UNESCO World Heritage site of Haghpat Monastery, founded in the 10th century by Queen Khosrovanuysh.
 Continue to the Armenian basilica at Odzun before enjoying lunch with local beekeepers.
 In the afternoon take a short walk through a Molokan village and enjoy afternoon tea in a Molokan home.
 Your next stop is ‘Armenian Switzerland’ and the spa and resort town Dilijan.
 Stay overnight at the locally rated 4-star Best Western Paradise Hotel where you’ll have dinner tonight.
 This modern hotel has a spa, indoor swimming pool and sauna and a gym which are accessible free of charge.
 There is a restaurant, an alfresco verandah cafe and a lobby bar.
 Free Wi-Fi is available throughout the hotel.
 All 60 rooms have a balcony facing Dilijan National Park, a television, telephone, mini-fridge, tea and coffee-making facilities, and a hairdryer.
 B, L, D

 Day 9 Dilijan–Jermuk

 After breakfast, travel to Lake Sevan, known as the ‘Armenian pearl’.
 At 2000 metres above sea level it’s the highest natural reservoir in the Caucasus.
 Visit the 9th-century Sevanavank monastery on the lake shores; there are 250 steps to climb but the views are worth it.
 If you don’t feel up to the ascent perhaps visit the market.
 Your next destination is the cemetery at Noraduz with its famous 13th-17th century carved cross stones or khachkars.
 Continue to the Caravanserai of Selim, on the Silk Road in Selim Pass, which dates back to 1332 and proceed to the Vayots Dzor region of Southern Armenia.
 Enjoy lunch in the town of Yeghegnadzor, then travel to the picturesque mountain spa town of Jermuk, famous for its thermal mineral springs.
 Here, you stay two nights at the contemporary locally rated 4-star Hyatt Place Hotel Jermuk, conveniently located in the centre of Jermuk and a short distance from the town’s famous Hot Spring Water Gallery.
 The hotel has 92 spacious rooms with a television with satellite channels, telephone, tea and coffee-making facilities and a hairdryer.
 There are free computers for guest use and free Wi-Fi access throughout the hotel and for keep-fit enthusiasts there is an indoor swimming pool, complimentary 24-hour gym and sauna B, L